Milredel/freebox_driver/README_EN.md

 * To be visible from the NEEO app, the freebox.isActive must be set to true;

+## Shortcuts

+Shortcuts to TV, Deezer, Replay and Disk are available

 # NEEO NVIDIA Shield TV Driver via adb